SolutionsDesign/HnD/README.md

 #### HnD section

 - **VirtualRoot**.
 This is the path fragment between the domain name and the root of the HnD site.
 If you host the HnD site on its own (sub)domain, this should be `/`.
-If you host HnD on a subapplication within a website, e.g. `Forums` (example.dom/Forums), set VirtualRoot to `Forums/`.
+If you host HnD on a subapplication within a website, e.g. `forums` (example.com/forums), set VirtualRoot to `/forums`. **Important**: url's are case sensitive.
+To avoid problems, use a lower case value, as the jquery ajax calls in the admin section might otherwise not work as it won't send the authentication cookie.
 - **DefaultFromEmailAddress**.
 The default email address which is used as 'from' address in all emails HnD sends.
 - **DefaultToEmailAddress**.
 The default email address which is used as 'to' address in all emails HnD sends, if multiple recipients are receiving the email (e.g. new message notifications), as these recipients are specified as Bcc recipients.